Leaving PIMCO.com

 Call options are an important feature of many municipal bonds, but not all investors understand how they work and their implications for a municipal investment portfolio.

 To compensate investors, bonds with embedded call options, known as callable bonds, are typically offered at higher yields than non-callable bonds.
 Callable bonds represent the majority of the municipal bond market.
-In fact, historically, roughly 85% of all municipal bonds issued over the past 20 years have featured call options.
+In fact, historically, on average roughly 89% of all municipal bonds issued over the past 10 years have featured call options.
+When compared to taxable fixed income benchmarks, the tax-exempt market is more heavily weighted toward callable bonds as a result (figure 1).
+This structural difference needs to be taken into account when investing in tax-exempts given the difference between maturity matched and duration matched curves (figure 2).

-However, pricing callable bonds can be a tricky proposition – particularly municipal bonds.
-This can create opportunities for savvy bond managers and investors.
+This creates complications for muni investors since pricing callable bonds can be a tricky proposition.
+This can create opportunities for savvy bond managers and investors who can take advantage of market inefficiencies to potentially generate additional yield.

 The municipal market data (MMD) yield curve is the most widely referenced yield curve in the municipal bond market.
 For investors familiar with the U.S. Treasury yield curve, which quotes the yield to maturity (YTM) on non-callable Treasury bonds, the conventions of the MMD curve might seem unorthodox.